 What exactly are we talking about?
 Read on to find out.

-Up until now, your contact with medical professionals has most likely been limited to your OB/GYN or obstetrics professional and any support staff they have.
-But it won’t be long now (about nine weeks to be exact) until you’ll need a whole new team of medical professionals, led by a pediatrician or in some cases a family practitioner.
+Up until now, your contact with medical professionals has most likely been limited to your OB/GYN or midwife and any support staff they have.
+But it won’t be long (about nine weeks to be exact) until you will need a whole new team of medical professionals, led by a paediatrician or in some cases a family practitioner or a GP.

-Although it might feel premature, now is actually a great time to start looking for a pediatrician.
-The good news is that many of them welcome visits from expecting parents and are happy to form a relationship with your family before it expands with the arrival of your baby.
+Although it might feel premature, week 31 is actually a great time to start looking for a paediatrician.
+Many doctors will welcome visits from expectant parents and are happy to form a relationship with your family before it expands with the arrival of your baby.

 When you do go into your prospective doctor’s office, here are some good questions to ask:

-- What can I expect from office visits?
+- What can I expect from clinic visits?

-- What is your position on things that are important to me (such as certain dietary practices like veganism, vaccinations, breastfeeding, and spanking)?
+- What is your position on things that are important to me (such as certain dietary practices like vegetarianism/veganism, circumcision, vaccinations and breastfeeding)?